LG G Flex 2

-LG G Flex 2 is an Android phablet developed and manufactured by LG Electronics.
+LG G Flex 2 is an Android smartphone developed and manufactured by LG Electronics.
 First unveiled by the company on January 5, 2015, it is a successor to the original LG G Flex released in 2013.
 The design of the G Flex 2 resembles the LG G3, and as with the original, is differentiated primarily by its curved body and flexible display.
 LG announced several changes from the original G Flex design, including a smaller, higher-resolution display; reduced body curvature; stronger, chemically-treated screen glass; and a new iteration of the original's "self-healing" back cover that can more quickly repair minor abrasions.

 It was unveiled on January 5, 2015 at Consumer Electronics Show, and was released in South Korea in late-January 2015.

 History and development

 The original LG G Flex, released in 2013 as LG's first smartphone with a flexible display and curved chassis, was met with mixed reception, with critics likening the device to a proof of concept rather than a mainstream product.
 Although the device was praised for its durability and overall performance, the G Flex's display was criticized for having bleeding edge quality, with a 720p panel at only 245 pixels per inch (as opposed to the 1080p screens used by other major high-end phones), a grainy appearance, and noticeable image retention.
 The G Flex was also panned for its large size, high price, and for lacking functionality specifically meant to take advantage of the device's curved screen.

 LG intended the G Flex 2 to address criticisms surrounding the original G Flex: the device was given a more compact design with a softer curve to improve its ergonomics and appearance, and a higher quality 1080p display.
 Work was done to make the G Flex 2 more shock resistant: its elasticity evenly distributes shocks from impacts across the chassis.
 LG designer Ramchan Woo demonstrated how the device could withstand certain types of abuse without any major damage, such as being dropped, stepped on, and sat on.
 To further improve the durability of the device's Gorilla Glass 3 display, the glass also goes through a chemical treatment process developed by LG known as "Dura-Guard".
 LG claimed that the treatment would improve the screen's durability by around 20%, especially near the edges of the display As with the original G Flex, it will be positioned as a niche product intended for a premium market.